-Gypsy Rose Blanchard set to be paroled years after persuading boyfriend to kill her abusive mother
+Gypsy Rose Blanchard out of prison years after persuading boyfriend to kill her abusive mother

 Gypsy Blanchard later said it wasn’t until her arrest that she realized how healthy she was.
 But it took time.
 Eventually, she got married while behind bars to Ryan Scott Anderson, now 37, of Saint Charles, Louisiana.

-The bizarre case was the subject of the 2017 HBO documentary “Mommy Dead and Dearest,” the 2019 Hulu miniseries “The Act” and an upcoming Lifetime docuseries “The Prison Confession of Gypsy Rose Blanchard.”
-Daytime television psychologist “Dr. Phil” McGraw interviewed her from prison.
-The novel “Darling Rose Gold” draws upon the story for its premise and Blanchard’s own account, “Released: Conversations on the Eve of Freedom” is set for publication next month.

-Amid the media storm, corrections department spokeswoman Karen Pojmann said no in-person coverage of her release on Thursday would be allowed “in the interest of protecting safety, security and privacy.”
+Amid the media storm, Pojmann, of the corrections department, said no in-person coverage of her release was allowed “in the interest of protecting safety, security and privacy.”

 More News